New Masset Library: Open Now!

 Thanks to our partners

-- Open library space featuring comfortable reading and study areas for all ages.
+- A welcoming fireplace lounge, a vibrant children’s area, and comfortable reading and study spaces for all ages.

 The Haida Language Immersion Lab: A Vital Community Resource